bazmap/AuTOC-for-Reveal.js/readme.md

 ### ⚡️ How to use
 To use the plugin, just follow your presentation, the part displayed will be highlighted.
-You can click on an item to jump to the linked part.
+You can click on items to jump to the linked part.

 > [!TIP]
 > Press the `a` key to disable/enable the AuTOC.